-Most breastfeeding issues, including low supply, can be solved more easily if they are addressed sooner rather than later.
-Even if you are unsure whether or not there is a problem, talking to a La Leche League Leader or lactation consultant will be helpful.
+Most breastfeeding/chestfeeding issues, including low supply, can be solved more easily if they are addressed sooner rather than later.
+Even if you are unsure whether or not there is a problem, talking to a La Leche League Leader or lactation consultant can be helpful.
 You can achieve great peace of mind knowing that things are indeed going well, or, if they are not, you can get help to improve breastfeeding for you and your baby.

 If you are worried your baby isn’t getting enough milk, consider hand expressing your milk.
 You can feed the expressed milk by teaspoon, cup or directly into their mouth.